d0031507878/taroko_quiz/README.md

 The differences between each other are the image name, args be passed into $TARGET, ports number.

-It will create three images with different name but base on same Dockerfile and running three containers with ports 8080~8082:8000
+If image doesn't exist, it will create three images with different name but base on same Dockerfile and running three containers with ports 8080~8082:8000

-Basically, they point to the same Dockerfile that defined in "context: ." , same default network setting and the same target "build-env".
+Basically, they point to the same Dockerfile that defined in "context: ." , same default network setting and the same target "build-env" in Dockerfile.

-By the way, indent in auth service (args) seems to be wrong.
+#### By the way, indent in auth service (args) seems to be wrong.